Tiwari666/Decision_Tree/README.md

 # How to apply regularization?

 Regularization is another way to avoid overfitting in decision trees, as it can limit the growth and complexity of the tree, and prevent it from becoming too specific or noisy.
 Regularization can be applied by imposing some constraints or penalties on the tree growth, such as the depth, the number of nodes, the number of leaves, the minimum samples required for a split, or the minimum samples required for a leaf.
 These parameters can be set manually or automatically, depending on the data and the objective.
 For example, you can set the maximum depth of the tree to avoid creating too many branches or levels, or you can set the minimum samples required for a split to avoid creating too many splits or nodes.
 Regularization can help reduce the variance and improve the simplicity of the tree, and avoid overfitting.

+# How to apply ensemble methods?
+Ensemble methods present an alternative approach to mitigate overfitting in decision trees via combining multiple trees into a singular model, thereby enhancing the model's accuracy and robustness.
+These methods can be implemented using various algorithms or techniques, including bagging, boosting, or stacking.

+Bagging, or bootstrap aggregating, involves generating multiple trees from diverse subsets of the training data and subsequently averaging or voting their predictions, thereby reducing variance and noise while bolstering model diversity and stability.

+Boosting, also referred to as gradient boosting, entails the sequential creation of multiple trees, with each subsequent tree aiming to rectify errors made by preceding trees and assigning weights to their predictions, thereby mitigating bias and error in individual trees and improving model accuracy and performance.

+Stacking involves the creation of multiple trees from distinct subsets or features of the training data, followed by the utilization of another model, such as logistic regression or a neural network, to combine their predictions, thus enhancing model flexibility, complexity, accuracy, and performance.